narenkhatwani/narenkhatwaniblogs/content/blog/post-arrival-usa/index.md

 Ensure to pack these essential items:

-#### Things to avoid buying from own country and to be bought from US instead
+Things to avoid buying from home country and to be bought from US instead

 - [ ] Overcoat
 - [ ] Winter Jacket